aaronfalloon/5-day-forecast/readme.md

 * Store built.js in a more appropriate place
 * Compile built.js on push to Heroku instead of committing it to the repo
 * Use .jsx for files that contain JSX
-* A loader for before the forecast is fetched
+* A UI loader for before the forecast is fetched
 * Add props validation
 * A better UI and UX
 * Unit tests for the UI components